goliajp/gormx/README.md

 ```

 ### Using Preset Scopes
-gormx provides preset scopes that can be helpful when you need to retrieve list results.
+GormX provides preset scopes that can be helpful when you need to retrieve list results.

 #### Sorting Results by created_at in Descending Order
 ```go